iissms/dublication_removal/README.md

   (default `5000`).
 Increase it if you have ample memory and want faster transfers; decrease it if you see memory pressure.
 - `--text-columns` – Override the columns that are concatenated to form the training text.
-The script automatically ignores columns that are absent (for example, the `question_text` column is not present in the current schema).
+By default the script only uses `pre_question_text` and the four option fields.
+It automatically ignores columns that are absent.
 Example:

   ```bash
   python3 scripts/train_question_matcher.py \